MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Your app must not automatically download, install, or launch any executable code in the user environment.
 All downloads should seek explicit permission from the user.
 * Any material that you associate with your experience, such as descriptions and support documentation, must be accurate.
 Use correct spelling, capitalization, punctuation, and grammar in your descriptions and materials.
 * Provide help and support information.
 It's highly recommended that your app include a help/FAQ link for the first-run user experience.
 For all personal apps, we recommend providing your help page as a personal tab for a better user experience.
-* Apps must not take user out of Teams for core user scenarios.
-Using task modules/tabs is recommended to display information to the user within Teams.
+* Apps must not take the user out of Teams for core user scenarios.
+Using task modules/tabs is recommended to display information to users within Teams.
 * Increment your app version number in the manifest if you make any manifest changes to your submission.
 * App must not take users out of Teams for core user scenarios.
 Link targets in apps must not link to an external browser but should link to div elements contained within Teams e.g. inside Task Modules and tabs.
 * Personal apps enable users to share content from a personal app experience with other team members.